UmairMukhtar5/Investigate-a-dataset/README.md

 # Investigate a dataset
-In this investigation will examine the sample data from 110527 of patients to answer the question of whether were any characteristics made patients more likely to show up for their appointments.
-Statistical tests will be done to identify those characteristics and measure their impact.
+For this project, the dataset that I selected was about +100k medical appointments in Brazil that shows whether a patient showed up to his/her appointment or not, as well as multiple other factors that may affect their showing up.
+I then performed an investigation to answer the question of whether or not there were any characteristics made patients more likely to show up for their appointments.